 - The ongoing monitoring of management performance in relation to the goals established for that purpose.

-The Board is committed to the highest standards of behaviour and accountability from Directors and accordingly endorses the principles set out in the NZX Listing Rules, Appendix 16 – Corporate Governance Best Practice Code and Corporate Governance in New Zealand – Principles and Guidelines – A Handbook for Directors, Executive and Advisors by the Securities Commission, New Zealand.
+The Board is committed to the highest standards of behaviour and accountability from Directors and accordingly endorses the principles set out in the NZX Listing Rules, Appendix 16 – Corporate Governance Best Practice Code and Corporate Governance in New Zealand – Principles and Guidelines by the Financial Markets Authority, New Zealand.

 The Board considers that its governance processes do not materially differ from the principles set out in these documents.
 The practices adopted by the Board are prescribed in the Board Charter which sets out the protocols for operation of the Board, and in the Code of Ethics which sets out the manner in which Directors and Employees should conduct themselves.